Crepes are pancakes French cousin! However they are not exactly the same.

 Crepes are much thiner and much larger.
 You can eat the crepes at breakfast or for a snack.
 In France, we traditionally cook crepes at chandeleur (Candlemas) February 2.
 It is known as the crepe day!
 It is very easy to cook.
 And for a gourmet touch, you can add salted caramel, chocolate, sour cream, cooked apple, well, whatever you want!

 Ingredients for 10 crepes

-- 1/4 liter of milk
+- 1 cup of milk (250 ml)

 - 3 eggs

 - 2 tbsp of granulated sugar (25g)

 - 1 pinch of salt